clojure-emacs/cider/doc/troubleshooting.md

 #### Debugging the REPL init

-To debug CIDER's
-REPL initialization it's a good idea to hook into one of its entry points.
-Add a breakpoint to `cider-make-repl` (`C-u C-M-x`, while in its body).
+To debug CIDER's REPL initialization it's a good idea to hook into one of its entry points.
+Add a breakpoint to `cider-make-repl` (<kbd>C-u C-M-x</kbd>, while in its body).
 Next time you start CIDER you'll be dropped in the debugger and you can step forward until you find the problem.

 ### Missing `*nrepl-messages*` buffer